FACT SHEET – UQAM 2025/26

 4. Students must submit the complete application online (all required documents) before deadline.

 5. No file sent by email and/or sent after deadline will be accepted.
-Any incomplete or non-compliant file will cause undue delays in processing your request.
+Any incomplete or non-compliant file will cause delays in processing the request.

-□ Portfolio for programs: visual and media arts, graphic design, environmental design and dramatic arts (scenography);
+Portfolio for programmes: Visual and media arts, Graphic design, Environmental design and Dramatic art (scenography).

 Official AnswerFall semester: The UQAM Registrar’s Office will send an official answer (acceptance or rejection) directly to the student by email as of June 1.